dnsimple/dnsimple-support/content/articles/au-migration.md

 ---

-## Who’s impacted?
+## Who's impacted?
 This migration affects customers who have .AU domains registered in their account that have not yet been migrated to our new registrar partner. **You have until March 30, 2025 to complete the migration.** If you do not take action before this date, you risk losing access to your domains.
 You can [view](https://dnsimple.com/domain-migration-on-renewal) your impacted domains in the email notification or in your account.

-## What’s changing and how it will impact your domains
+## What's changing and how it will impact your domains
 As part of our efforts to enhance domain management services, we are transitioning all remaining .AU domains to a new registrar.

 ### After March 30, 2025: